ArtyCodingart/form-craft/docs/validation-rules/decimal.md

 Zero or positive.

 **Parameters**
-- `message: String` – error message if the value is negative
+- `message: LocalizedStringResource` – error message if the value is negative

 ```swift
 let nonNegative = FormCraftValidationRules()